juliazhu09/Intro2Python/README.md

 2. Create a folder named "Intro2Python" in My Documents.
 The path should be C:\Users\Name\Documents\Intro2Python.

-3. Click the Clone button on the upper right window of the Github website to download a zip file.
+3. Click the green "Clone or Download" button on the Intro2Python Github website to download a zip file.
 Unzip the zip file and extract all the files to "Intro2Python" folder.

 4. Open Spyder->File->Open->Intro2Pyton.py